nodejs/node-v0.x-archive/doc/api/crypto.markdown

 ### diffieHellman.computeSecret(other_public_key, [input_encoding], [output_encoding])

 Computes the shared secret using `other_public_key` as the other party's public key and returns the computed shared secret.
-Supplied key is interpreted using specified `input_encoding`, and secret is encoded using specified `output_encoding`.
+Supplied key can be a string or a buffer.
+If it is a string it is interpreted using specified `input_encoding`.
+Secret is encoded using specified `output_encoding`.
 Encodings can be `'binary'`, `'hex'`, or `'base64'`.
 The input encoding defaults to `'binary'`.
 If no output encoding is given, the input encoding is used as output encoding.

 ### diffieHellman.getPrime([encoding])